TrailsofGold/whitepaper/docs/game_concept/treasures.md

 ## Value

-In order to reward all the users the max treasure value is recalculated every day (00:00 CET).
+In order to be able to reward all the players.
+A max treasure value is used for every treasure value computation.

+A treasure can never have a value greater than the max treasure value.

 The max treasure value computation formula is :